exrlla/exrlla/README.md

-- I'm a junior student studying Information Sciences at the University of Illinois Urbana Champaign!
+- I'm a sophomore student studying Information Sciences + Game Studies and Design at the University of Illinois Urbana Champaign!
-- I'm a designer and a coder!
-Take a look at my [work](https://popoca.io/) here!
 - I'm a Software Developer at [Hack4Impact UIUC](https://uiuc.hack4impact.org/).
 I love coding for social good!
+- I love ✨ creative ✨ coding, and being a part of the mission of creating the future internet computer wihth [Arc](https://thebrowser.company/)
  <p />
 <br clear="left"/>